braidn/Knowledge-Repo/SqlHandyCommands.markdown

 * `delete from tablename where id = #`: Simple and svelte way to remove records

+###Null

+* Like most languages, null is simply the absent of a value in a field
+* Two nulls are never equal to one another
+* Something can be null, but it can never _equal_ null
+  * this means this: `where id is null` works
+  * and this: `where id = null` doesn't work
+* Sometimes you want to search for null because the results match your structured query
+  * example would be who doesn't work for X: Well technically if you just searched who's employee id isn't X your results would be off if there are any null's in this column

 [1]: /SqlInsert_Example
 [2]: /SqlSelect_Example
 [3]: /SqlDataUpdate_Example
+[4]: /SqlGroupBy
+[5]: /SqlOrderBy
+[6]: /SqlFiltering
+[7]: /SqlJoins